nexxtappinfo/migration-seeder-factory-cli/README.md

-# Migration, Seeder, and Factory Creator
+# Migration, Seeder and Factory Creator

 This package provides an easy way to generate migrations, seeders, and factories using built-in commands in Node.js.
 Developed by **NexxtApp**, this tool streamlines database management for your applications.